b1-systems/hello-docker-world/README.md

 ## Build the hello-docker-world app

-**Note:** You will need docker a version higher or equal to 17.05 use the multistate build.
+**Note:** You will need docker a version higher or equal to 17.05 use the multi-stage build.

 ```
 docker build -t hello-docker-world .